BoredAbhi/Kaggle-Competitions/README.md

 # Kaggle-ML-Competitions
-This repository will serve as a collection of all my Kaggle compitition notebooks.
+This repository will serve as a collection of all my practice notebooks for different Kaggle compititions.

 ### Compitition List: